finos/compliant-financial-infrastructure/README.md

 ### Key

-#### :gem: diamond
-- Post-deployment validation tests exist for every aspect of the Service Accelerator Template, and all tests pass in the CI pipeline testing phase.
+- :gem: diamond - Post-deployment validation tests exist for every aspect of the Service Accelerator Template, and all tests pass in the CI pipeline testing phase.

-#### :trophy: gold
-- Post-deployment validation tests are automatically run in CI as part of the testing phase, and some tests pass in the CI pipeline testing phase.
+- :trophy: gold - Post-deployment validation tests are automatically run in CI as part of the testing phase, and some tests pass in the CI pipeline testing phase.

-#### :cd: silver
-- The service is automatically smoke tested before being committed to `main`, through being spun up and destroyed via CI.
+- :cd: silver - The service is automatically smoke tested before being merged to `main`, through being spun up and destroyed via CI.

-#### :cookie: bronze
-- Infrastructure-as-code has been produced that is able to create and destroy the service, where said service meets the SAA specification.
+- :cookie: bronze - Infrastructure-as-code has been produced that is able to create and destroy the service, where said service meets the SAA specification.

-#### :page_facing_up: paper
-- A complete Service Approval Accelerator document has been produced for this service, and accepted into `main`.
+- :page_facing_up: paper - A complete SAA document for this service has been mergd to `main`.

 ## Project Kanban
 Find the [Compliant Financial Infrastructure Project Kanban](https://github.com/orgs/finos/projects/1) in the parent FINOS organisation on GitHub.